Who We Are Today

 - to welcome students, faculty and staff from all backgrounds to create an inclusive community that is welcoming, nurturing and intellectually rigorous;

 - to foster excellence in our teaching, research, scholarship and service;

-- to prepare students with attitudes, skills and habits of lifelong learning and leadership thereby enabling them to be productive members of a global society; and
+- to prepare students with the attitudes, skills and habits of lifelong learning and leadership, thereby enabling them to be productive members of a global society; and

-- to be an institution that excels by its accomplishments in our home community, St. Louis, as well as in the nation and the world.
+- to be an institution that excels by its accomplishments in our home community of St. Louis as well as in the nation and the world.